The Path of Exile Unofficial Divination (Collectable) Card Game - Last Update: January 7, 2020

 Yes, you read that right.
 It's borderline insanity, especially to post this at 4:30 AM local time, but it's a thing I've been casually playing around with since the launch of Divination Cards back in 2015 and decided to try and convert Path of Exile into a CCG/TCG format.

-There's a reason why I can't find anyone else doing this sort of thing, because Path of Exile is a very complex game, and implementing everything from things as simple as Skill Gems to Double Corruption to Maps would require hundreds of cards, each with mostly unique effects and enough playtesters to delay the next major update.
+There's a reason why I can't find anyone else doing this sort of thing, and that's because Path of Exile is a very complex game, and implementing everything from things as simple as Skill Gems to Double Corruption to Maps would require hundreds of cards, each with mostly unique effects and enough playtesters to delay the next major update.
 Well, I'm not one for not wanting a challenge, and I've adapted a fair bit of the game to a rough prototype CCG format.
-Not just because Chris Wilson from Grinding Gear Games is literally the perfect audience for this sort of thing, but because the game theoretically should adapt to a very interesting physical game format due to its modular design meant to be played forever, even if you try to theorize a deck around a single build like Fire/Chaos Damage, or just abusing the drawing mechanics until you hit The Doctor.
+The game theoretically should adapt to a very interesting physical game format due to its modular design that's meant to be played forever, even if you try to theorize a deck around a single build like Fire/Chaos Damage, or just abusing the drawing mechanics until you hit The Doctor.
 As players are going to explore their choices, they're going to bond with something, and they'll build a deck around that, and I want to make it possible for every deck to be viable, like Path of Exile.
 Some cards are going to be better than others (House of Mirrors is a card), but dumping a bunch of "rare" cards isn't going to make your game viable.